 A list of students liable for dismissal is presented by the dean of undergraduate education to the Committee on Academic Regulations at the end of each semester.
 The decision to dismiss rests with this committee, subject to the approval of the provost.
 The words “Academic Dismissal” appear on the official transcript of a student who is dismissed for academic reasons.

-Students who are required to withdraw for academic reasons are ordinarily not eligible for reinstatement until they have successfully completed 8 courses (24 credits) at an accredited institution of higher education.
+Students who are required to withdraw for academic reasons are ordinarily not eligible for reinstatement until they have successfully completed 24 credits at an accredited institution of higher education.
 Reinstatement is not automatic; rather students must reapply to the college and submit all required application documents.
 Students will be evaluated by the admissions office to determine if they have met the qualifications to be reinstated at the institution.

 Before the student is reinstated to the University, the student’s bursar account will be checked.
 If an outstanding balance exists, the student must clear the account before being permitted to return.